TechGrounds-Cloud8/cloud8-benbui797/03_Networking_1/NTW-06_Subnetting.md

 When you perform the bitwise AND, only the bits which are 1 in both sequences will be a 1 in the resulting sequence.

 Using this, any IP packet that is outside of the scope of a given subnet mask, are sent to the network gateway.
-So if a private network has a IPv4 address of 192.168.1.1 and a submask of 255.255.255.0, any packets with an address not within 192.168.1 has to the network gateway.
+So if a private network has a IPv4 address of 192.168.1.1 and a submask of 255.255.255.0, any packets with an address not within 192.168.1 has to go to the network(internet) gateway.

 **Why is an address split up in two parts?**